NZBarr/NZBarr-Desktop/README.md

 ## What NZBarr Can Do

 - Import `.nzb` and `.nzb.gz` files into a local SQLite library.
-- Organize NZBs as movies, TV episodes, complete TV seasons, music, or other releases.
+- Organize NZBs as movies, TV episodes, complete TV seasons, or other releases.
 - Match movies and TV shows with TMDB and IMDb IDs.
 - Download and cache artwork such as posters, backdrops, and logos.
 - Browse, search, and group your NZB library.